christiannnc/password-generator/README.md

 # Password Generator
-This program asks the user for a password length, then randomly generates a "strong" password of that length for the user.
+This program asks the user for a password length, then randomly generates a "strong" password of that length.
 This program requires that the user enters a length greater than 12 characters, but less than 112 characters.

 ## Security